fjs138/franks-rails-blog/README.md

 # Frank's Rails' Blog
-A blog developed using Ruby on Rails.
+<h2>A blog developed using Ruby on Rails.

 It utilizes <code>http_basic_authenticate_with</code> for authentication to prevent unauthorized users from modifying content.